 Staff Grievance Officer

 - The employee submits a grievance to their first line supervisor within 15 work days of the event causing the grievance.
-A copy must be sent to the Staff Development and Employee Relations Office in HR.
+A copy must be sent to the Employee Relations and Compliance Office in HR.

 The employee's first line supervisor must respond within 5 work days.

 - If the employee's first line supervisor fails to respond, or if the employee is not satisfied with the first line supervisor's response, the employee will proceed to step 2.